dhruv1972/Front-End-Web-Development---HTTP-5122-0NB/README.md

 - Added basic interactivity to web pages using event listeners.
 - Completed exercises to manipulate the DOM dynamically.

-## Week 4: JavaScript & DOM Manipulation
+## Week 4: JavaScript Objects & Local Storage
-- Explored DOM traversal and manipulation techniques.
+- Explored JavaScript objects, methods, and constructors.
-- Used JavaScript to dynamically update HTML and CSS.
+- Implemented local storage to save and retrieve user data.
-- Worked with forms, input validation, and user interactions.
+- Created an interactive project that retains user preferences.
-- Built a mini project involving form validation and user feedback.
+- Completed a final mini-project demonstrating all learned concepts.

 ## Week 5: Working with APIs & JSON
 - Learned about RESTful APIs and how to fetch data using `fetch()`.